JAlcocerT/JAlcocerT/content/blog/dev-email.md

 [Mailtrap](https://mailtrap.io/signin) can be used to send one-time codes or magic links for user verification purposes such as account creation or subscription confirmation.

-Since Mailtrap provides SMTP email sending capabilities, you can configure PocketBase or any backend service to use Mailtrap's SMTP settings to send transactional emails including verification codes or magic links.
+Since Mailtrap provides SMTP email sending capabilities...

+You can configure PocketBase or any backend service to use Mailtrap's SMTP settings to send transactional emails including verification codes or magic links.

 {{< cards cols="1" >}}
   {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/pocketbase" title="The setup uses PocketBase to capture emails and allow you to read the e-book as a webpage or download the pdf | Docker Config 🐋 ↗" >}}